 While lots of people swear by Xantham Gum as a keto-friendly thickener, I’ve found it can sometimes lend an unpleasant, sour aftertaste even when used in very small amounts.

 On the other hand, glucomannan, “a natural, water-soluble dietary fiber extracted from the roots of the elephant yam, also known as konjac,” (source) is not only a carb-neutral thickener, I’ve never had any issues with taste.
 Use it as a one-for-one substitute for cornstarch and arrowroot powder in certain situations where a bit of thickening improves texture, like the sauce in these ground beef tacos.

 Just be mindful when you procure it – glucomannan comes in both powder and capsule form (since people do take it as a dietary supplement).
 You’ll want to purchase the powder for ease of use in cooking.

-Did you make these keto tacos?
+Did you make these Keto Ground Beef Tacos?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Keto Ground Beef TacosPrint Recipe Rate this Recipe Pin Recipe

 - 1 tbsp olive oil

 - 1 medium yellow onion, diced to ½″

 - 1 cup beef broth